apache/doris/docs/en/administrator-guide/config/fe_config.md

       So that distribution pruner will no work and just return all buckets.
       Increase the depth can support distribution pruning for more elements, but may cost more CPU.

+### max_backup_restore_job_num_per_db

+Default: 10

+This configuration is mainly used to control the number of backup/restore tasks recorded in each database.

 ### using_old_load_usage_pattern